hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 4,704 km (2540 nm)

 ##### 0500
 What is this strange sensation on my skin?
 Like it is being caressed.
 It’s also moving the water?
 WIND!
 Lots of it!
-We are heading northeast at a pleasantly refreshing 9 km/h (5 kn)!
+We are heading northeast at a pleasantly refreshing 5 kn!
 Pino is zooming!
 It looks like this patch of wind will stay with us for today.
 I am really looking forward to hitting our unofficial halfway mark.
 We've been looking at it for too long now, it laying ahead, teasing us with its unattainableness.
 We will reach you yet!

 We set up food goals for each milestone.
 Halfway means opening a bag of gobou (burdock root) and renkon (lotus root), a mix we bought at a specialty grocery store in Shimoda.
 It was pricey, but it is shelf-stable and looks delicious!
 I am looking forward to it.